davecrump/atv-rptr/README.md

 - Before you remove the card from your Windows PC, look at the card with windows explorer; the volume should be labeled "boot".
 Create a new empty file called ssh in the top-level (root) directory by right-clicking, selecting New, Text Document, and then change the name to ssh (not ssh.txt).
 You should get a window warning about changing the filename extension.
 Click OK.
 If you do not get this warning, you have created a file called ssh.txt and you need to rename it ssh.
 IMPORTANT NOTE: by default, Windows (all versions) hides the .txt extension on the ssh file.
 To change this, in Windows Explorer, select File, Options, click the View tab, and then untick "Hide extensions for known file types".
 Then click OK.

+- Connect an HDMI display to the Raspberry Pi (no keyboard or mouse), insert the card and power on.
+The Rpi will reboot once and then be ready for the installation.

-- Find the IP address of your Raspberry Pi using an IP Scanner (such as Advanced IP Scanner http://filehippo.com/download_advanced_ip_scanner/ for Windows, or Fing on an iPhone) to get the RPi's IP address
+- Find the IP address of your Raspberry Pi using an IP Scanner (such as Advanced IP Scanner http://filehippo.com/download_advanced_ip_scanner/ for Windows, or Fing on an iPhone) to get the RPi's IP address.
+You may be able to read the IP address from the HDMI screen.

-- From your windows PC use Putty (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log in to the IP address that you noted earlier.
+- From your windows PC use KiTTY (https://www.fosshub.com/KiTTY.html) to log in to the IP address that you noted earlier.
 You will get a Security warning the first time you try; this is normal.

 - Log in (user: pi, password: raspberry) then cut and paste the following code in, one line at a time: